allure-framework/allure-csharp/src/Allure.Net.Sdk/README.md

 - select configuration sources;
 - configure the results destination and parameter serialization;
 - replace the execution context, lifecycle API, or model API;
-- register runtime and endpoint hooks;
+- configure runtime and endpoint hook providers;
 - register an in-process endpoint that connects the Allure API with the runtime.

 #### Let framework users customize registration